LAST UPDATED: MARCH 31, 2021

 Things can go wrong in any home.
 Broken pipes, leaks, and water seepage due to heavy rains are common occurrences.
 Household appliances like washing machines, dishwashers, and, yes, coffeemakers can stop working (God forbid!).

 House sitters who are resourceful will be able to do some troubleshooting on their own.
 Even though they are generally not required to fix anything, house sitters who are willing and able to make minor repairs and fixes can be very helpful.
+Even a house sitter who simply knows when a breaker trips can save you hundreds of dollars.

 For instance, we were able to stabilize a fence that had slumped in the rain, saving the owners over $8,000 in an emergency!